gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 ###Cloning a project

 You can clone a project through the APIs.
 The parameters and their defaults are the same as those specified for the command-line interface version, enabling you to choose to optionally include data and users from the source project into the clone.

 * For API documentation, see [Project API](https://developer.gooddata.com/api#project).

 {% highlight ruby %}
-project = GoodData::Project['project_id']
+project = client.projects('YOUR-PROJECT-ID')
 project.clone(
   :title => "Title of the cloned project",
   :with_data => true,